alien4cloud/alien4cloud.github.io/documentation/3.0.0/orchestrators/kubernetes/containerexemple.markdown

 # Scaling and autoscaling

-Scaling and autoscaling are working like in other abstract modeling.
+Scaling and autoscaling are working like in other Portable modeling.
 To see more information by the use of autoscaling , the [sample](https://github.com/alien4cloud/samples/tree/3.0.x/org/alien4cloud/doc/kube/kcontainers/24-autoscaling)  shows how to autoscale a pod using CPU as metric.